10 Must-Try Okinawa Street Foods

 For centuries Okinawa has been a melting pot, a confluence of cultures coming together to create something completely unique.
 This is reflected in many aspects of life and culture in Okinawa, but perhaps is best represented in its food.
 If you are doing a little island hopping, here are 10 street foods that you simply have to try!

-Jef is an American-style drive-in restaurant born and raised in Okinawa, with three stores throughout the prefecture.
+Jef (*only in Japanese) is an American-style drive-in restaurant born and raised in Okinawa, with three stores throughout the prefecture.
 The popular dishes on its original menu are made using fresh, local ingredients from the prefecture.
 The Nuyaru Burger is one of their more unique dishes.
 Its name is a pun, since nu yaru baga means “what is it?” in Okinawan.
 The burger contains pork luncheon meat, egg, cheese, goya (bitter melon), and mayo sandwiched between a sesame seed bun.
 All of the flavors combine to create a dish that is distinctly Okinawan.

 Onigiri rice balls are ubiquitous throughout Japan.
 But in Okinawa, you will typically find onigiri made with processed pork lunch meat.
 As its name implies, the pork-egg onigiri has a slice of processed pork lunch meat and a lard-fried egg in seaweed-wrapped white rice.
 A variety of toppings like thick miso or island-made tofu can also be added.
 Besides stores that specialize in this delectable dish, pork-egg onigiri can usually be found in convenience stores across the islands.